manjunkoh/1DParticleFilter/README.md

 # Acknowledgement
-I would like to thank Dr. Mark L. Psiaki of Virginia Tech for providing the lecture notes of AOE 6984: Model Based Estimation class that helped building this repository.
+I would like to thank Dr. Mark L. Psiaki of Virginia Tech for providing the lecture notes of AOE 6984: Model Based Estimation class that helped building this repository.\n
 I would also like to thank Matt Marti for the guidance along the way.